Eric Musselman - Men's Basketball - Arkansas Razorbacks

 • Defeated #1 NCAA seeds in the NCAA Tournament in 2022 and 2023 to become just the fourth program ever to defeat #1 seeds in their region in back-to-back years.
 In 2022, Arkansas not only defeated the overall #1 seed and AP #1 Gonzaga, but the Razorbacks also beat AP #1 Auburn during the regular season.

-• Has won three (Mountain West) conference titles and finished second (SEC) once.
+• Won three (Mountain West) conference titles and finished second (SEC) once.

-• Has had at least one player drafted in each of the last five years – the third-best active streak.
-Overall, has had seven players drafted – the fourth-most in the NCAA – including four one-and-dones, three first-rounders and two lottery picks.
+• Had at least one player drafted in each of the last five years.
+Overall, had seven players drafted.

-• Has produced four All-Americas, two Conference Players of the Year, three Conference 6th Man of the Year awards and 21 All-Conference honors.
+• Produced four All-Americas, two Conference Players of the Year, three Conference 6th Man of the Year awards and 21 All-Conference honors.

 Eric Musselman was named head men’s basketball coach at the University of Arkansas on April 7, 2019, with his official welcome and press conference coming on the following day at Bud Walton Arena.
 Musselman has over 30 years of coaching experience, including 22 years as a professional and collegiate head coach.